 Microsoft Edge browser displays error message in Web Linking

-Microsoft Edge is the new default Internet browser on Windows 10 computers, tablets, and smartphones.
+Microsoft Edge may be the default Internet browser on your Windows 10 computer, tablet, or smartphone.
 Due to programming bugs in this new browser, we do not recommend using the Edge browser for readers/clients to view TypeWell's Web Linking (Web Reader) pages.

 Our users report that the Edge browser will load the Web Linking page initially, but then the browser attempts to refresh the page every 40 seconds or so, and then eventually displays an error message.